ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ace-groupcomm-profile', defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app" defined in {{Section 25.5 of I-D.ietf-ace-key-groupcomm-oscore}} encoded as a CBOR integer.

+* 'max_stale_sets', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR unsigned integer, with value strictly greater than 1.
+With reference to {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}, this parameter specifies N, i.e., the maximum number of sets of stale OSCORE Sender IDs that the Group Manager stores in the collection associated with the group.

 * 'exp', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.

+* 'gid_reuse', encoding the CBOR simple value "true" (0xf5) if, upon rekeying the OSCORE group, the Group Manager can reassign the values of the OSCORE Group ID used as OSCORE ID Context, as per {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Otherwise, this parameter encodes the CBOR simple value "false" (0xf4).
+This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
 Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}).